aprilbala/aprilbala.github.io/projects/hidden-treasures.md

 summary:
 ---

 This was a project done for my ICS 466 (Design for Mobile Devices) class in Summer 2018.
+Through this class, we learned of all the steps that take place in planning and brainstorming of a future applications.
+This project was a culmination